Sheaves of modules on atomic sites and discrete representations of topological groups: Abstract

 \section{Abstract}

-The main goal of this paper is to establish close relations among sheaves of modules over categories equipped with atomic topology, representations of categories, representation stability theory, and discrete representations of topological groups.
-We characterize sheaves of modules over categories with atomic topology as saturated representations of these categories, and show that the category of sheaves is equivalent to the Serre quotient of the category of presheaves by the category of torsion presheaves.
-Consequently, the sheafification functor and sheaf cohomology functors are interpreted by localization functors, section functors, and derived functors of torsion functor in representation theory.
-These results as well as a classical theorem of Artin are applied to study discrete representations of some important topological groups such as the infinite symmetric group and the infinite general linear group over a finite field.
-In particular, we explicitly describe the categories of discrete representations of these topological groups, and give parameterizations of all simple objects in them.
+The main goal of this paper is to establish close relations among sheaves of modules on atomic sites, representations of categories, and discrete representations of topological groups.
+We characterize sheaves of modules on atomic sites as saturated representations, which are precisely representations right perpendicular to torsion representations in the sense of Geigle and Lenzing.
+Consequently, the category of sheaves is equivalent to the Serre quotient of the category of presheaves by the category of torsion presheaves.
+We also interpret the sheaf cohomology functors as derived functors of the torsion functor and for some special cases as the local cohomology functors.
+These results as well as a classical theorem of Artin provides us a new approach to study discrete representations of topological groups.
+In particular, by importing established facts in representation stability theory, we explicitly classify simple or indecomposable injective discrete representations of some topological groups such as the infinite symmetric group, the infinite general or special linear group over a finite field, and the automorphism group of the linearly ordered set $\mathbb{Q}$.
+We also show that discrete representations $V$ of these topological groups satisfy a certain stability property described in Theorem \ref{stability of discrete representations}.